We're here to help

 Although in some cases you can choose your excess, the amount is more usually set by the insurer.
 It’s not an arbitrary figure though – insurers take into account things like the nature of the risk or the historical frequency and value of claims covered by that type of insurance.

 For example, a portable equipment policy (for laptops etc) might have a relatively high excess – say £250 or £500.
-Things like mobile phones and laptops get lost, damaged and stolen all the time so the excess is set deliberately high to deter a high number of low-value claims.
+Things like mobile phones and laptops get lost, damaged and stolen all the time.
+So the excess is set deliberately high to deter a high number of low-value claims.

 Although that sounds unfair, it does actually make sense.